-Upon loss of traceability, the IA must suspend or revoke the ability for that individual to obtain a credential and should revoke any already issued credentials.

 IT systems security

 Systems used by the IA must be located in a secure environment where access is controlled and limited to specific trained personnel.

 An IA service systems must be dedicated machines, running no other services than those needed for the IA operations and/or other security-sensitive services.
 An IA service may be run in a dedicated virtual environment that has the same security for all services running in this environment, it may not leave this security context, and only users who are designated to IA operations may have access to this environment.
 Any virtualization techniques employed (including the hosting environment) must not degrade the context as compared to any secured physical setup.